 What types of content are useful for this?
 Again, it’s best to start the website by publishing the highest quality content you have.
 That being said, you might not want to burn through a year-worth of the content budget just for the launch.

 How-to articles are always a solid choice.
 Case studies are another type of content that’s very attractive.
-Substantial posts that cover certain topics in an analytical or theoretical way can also be very appealing to the audiences.
+Substantial posts that cover certain topics in an analytical or theoretical way can also be very appealing to the audience.
 Whatever you do, just remember that your content is not about you or your opinions.
 It’s about what your audience and website visitors want to read.